Rahulk99/Armory/README.md

 The Armory project is intended for use by security professionals and researchers to test the security of networks and identify vulnerabilities.

+## Disclaimer
+The Armory project is intended for use by security professionals and researchers to test the security of networks and identify vulnerabilities.
+The creators of The Armory are not responsible for any illegal or unethical use of the tool.
+Use at your own risk.

 ## Installation
 To install Armory, clone this repository using Git: